cycloawaodorin/fzgx_smr_ks/USAGE.md

 Version 1.10 is the latest (as of 27-Mar-2020), however, version 1.00 seems to be more stable.
 Both versions are suitable for "SMR for F-ZERO GX."

-Just unzip the downloaded archive for installation.
+Just unzip the downloaded archive file for installation.

 ### Installing Plugins
 Make `plugins` directory at the same hierarchy of aviutl.exe.
 Copy AUO (output plugins), AUI (input plugins) or AUF (filter plugins) files into the `plugins` directory.